 This post may contain affiliate links meaning if you buy from them, I will make a few pennies, at no cost to you.
 See disclosure here.

-Slow Cooker Green Chile Chicken Enchilada Soup takes everything you love about chicken enchiladas and puts it in soup form.
+Slow Cooker Green Enchilada Soup takes everything you love about salsa verde chicken enchiladas, including a creamy green enchilada soup base with plenty of seasoning, and puts it in soup form.
 It’s especially easy because it’s a crock pot recipe!

 In my annual reader survey, the most requested recipe type was slow cooker meals and many of you asked for more soup recipes, so I’m killing two birds with one stone with this Slow Cooker Green Chile Chicken Enchilada Soup!